Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 git clone https://github.com/OpenVPN/easy-rsa cd easy-rsa/easyrsa3

-We will build the CA and issue certificates.
-Do the following and write the PEM passphrase you set somewhere:
+Build the CA and issue certificates.
+Record the PEM passphrase for safekeeping.

 ./easyrsa init-pki ./easyrsa build-ca